Rhodes-CS-Department/jupyterhub-deployment/README.md

    helm repo update
    ```

-1. Now, install the chart configured by `config.yaml` by running this command:
+1. Now, to push changes to `config.yaml` to the cluster, run `helm upgrade`
+   using the included script:

    ```
    ./scripts/helm_upgrade.sh